Feel like yourself again

 Here’s the thing about telogen effluvium: It typically resolves itself.
 But there are still ways to speed up the regrowth process while promoting healthy hair growth.

-When caused by bodily traumas like surgery, chronic stress, or severe illness, telogen effluvium usually sets in two to three months after the event and lasts roughly six months before things begin to normalize on their own.
+When caused by bodily trauma like surgery, chronic stress, or severe illness, telogen effluvium usually sets in two to three months after the event and lasts roughly six months.

 • Try minoxidil.
-This over-the-counter hair loss treatment can be applied directly to the scalp.
+This over-the-counter hair loss treatment can be applied directly to your scalp.
 It increases blood flow to the area and stimulates hair follicles to enter the anagen phase.
 You can get minoxidil foam or minoxidil liquid solution online from Hims.
+It’s an effective, FDA-approved treatment for male pattern baldness.

 • Eat a balanced diet.
 Nutrient deficiencies can lead to hair loss because your body needs enough nutrients to grow healthy hair cells.
 So make sure you get plenty of vitamins, minerals, and protein through whole foods.

 • Consider hair-growth supplements.
-If you have a nutrient deficiency you can’t correct with food, try a supplement containing nutrients like biotin and vitamin D.
+Sometimes the simplest way to improve hair care is to watch your diet.
+If you have a nutrient deficiency you can’t correct with food alone, try a supplement containing nutrients like biotin and vitamin D.

 • Be gentle on your hair.
-Avoid extremely tight hairstyles, constant heat styling, and brushing your hair too often — these can cause breakage and strain your hair follicles, potentially leading to a condition called traction alopecia.
+Avoid extremely tight hairstyles, constant heat styling, and brushing your hair too often — these can cause breakage and strain your hair follicles, potentially leading to traction alopecia.

 • Keep your hair clean.
 Volumizing shampoo and conditioner might help your hair look and feel thicker.
 If you’re dealing with flakes, consider our dandruff detox shampoo.